Olliemint/Django-photogallery/README.md

 Follow this link https://cornygallery.herokuapp.com/

-It is hosted by heroku
+It is hosted on heroku

 ---